awsdocs/amazon-personalize-developer-guide/doc_source/creating-domain-dataset-group-cli.md

  When you create a Domain dataset group, you choose a domain, create a schema and an Interactions dataset, and import historical data\.
 If you don't have historical data you can choose to record interactions data incrementally later\.

- When you create an Interactions dataset, you can either use the default schema for each dataset for your domain, or customize it to create your own schema\.
+ When you create an Interactions dataset, you can either use the default schema for your domain, or customize it to create your own schema\.
 A schema allows Amazon Personalize to read your data\.
 Use the fields and their types as a guide to determine what data to import into Amazon Personalize\.
 For more information about default schemas, see [Domain datasets and schemas](domain-datasets-and-schemas.md)\.

 **Topics**
 + [Step 1: Create a Domain dataset group](#create-domain-dsg-cli)